Top 9 Fashion AI Tools for Design and Product Teams

 Key Features

-• AI visual generation – Create fashion designs from short descriptions or references
+• AI visual generation – Generate realistic designs from short descriptions or references

-• Moodboard creation – Organize, edit, and share inspiration across projects
+• Moodboard creation – Organize, change, and share ideas between projects

-• Collaborative workspace – Share visuals and context across departments or partners
+• Collaborative workspace – Share visuals and information with people in other areas or with partners

 Downside

-Refabric supports the concept and planning stages but doesn’t include detailed development tools like fabric simulation or spec templates.
+Refabric supports the concept and planning stages but doesn’t include detailed development tools such as fabric simulation or spec templates.
 Teams progressing to production will still need separate tools for technical execution.

 Why Onbrand Is the Most Practical Fashion AI Tool for Design Teams